dylandjian/SuperGo/README.md

 * Better Komi ?
 * File of constants that match the paper constants
 * OGS / KGS API
+* Use logging instead of prints

 # CURRENTLY DOING

-* Use logging instead of prints
+* Resume training
 * Testing on 9x9 without MCTS to see if it actually learns something

 # LONG TERM PLAN ?